trebbettes/Screeps3D/README.md

 * minimap

 ### stuff found when rendering BotArena
- * can we implement a spectator mode?
+ * can we implement a spectator mode? https://github.com/bonzaiferroni/Screeps3D/issues/13
-   * yes xD, currently shuffles random rooms with pvp if you write "auto" as roomname
+   * yes xD, currently shuffles random rooms with pvp if you toffle PVP Spectate on
    * ideas
      * follow a creep? perhaps random?
      * different camera angels